- Getting Here

-No, the centre is a non-profit organization, which is fully funded by the Hyogo Prefectural Government.
+No, the centre is a non-profit organization, which is fully funded by the Hyogo Prefectural Government, Japan.

 What can I see at Hyogo Prefectural Government Cultural Centre?

-Hyogo Cultural Centre is a resource centre with many Japanese cultural items and art on display, including traditional tatami mats and shoji screens.
-HPGCC also has a well stocked library of books, periodicals and DVDs available for loan for people of all ages.
+Hyogo Cultural Centre is a resource centre with many Japanese cultural items and art on display, including two replica traditional Japanese rooms with tatami mats and shoji screens.
+You can see a variety of dolls, wedding kimono, calligraphy, and other artefacts.
+HPGCC also has a well stocked library of books, DVDs, and Japanese Language Proficiency Test materials available for loan to our Members.